 Funded approximately 10 paralegals to work in small, rural communities damaged by the 2011 Alabama tornadoes.
 The paralegals helped individuals understand what they were entitled to and how to apply for assistance.
 Later, Alabama Legal Services crafted an accessible document that quickly aided survivors and those lending counsel.
 When the document was forwarded to funders in Joplin, Missouri, following the tornado there, Joplin funders reported that knowing to support legal advisors and the use of this document accelerated that community’s recovery.

 The Rita Allen Foundation quickly mobilized support for emergency efforts to “get out the vote” in New Jersey when Hurricane Sandy made landfall outside of Atlantic City, NJ eight days before the 2012 Presidential Election Day.
 The Foundation supported the Pew Charitable Trusts’ innovative Voting Information Project which is transforming how election information is made available to the public.
 Widespread power outages, road and school closures, and massive flooding in the days after Sandy, forced the relocation of dozens of polling places.
-The challenge was how to alert citizens as to the new location of their polling station, when more than 2.7 NJ households and businesses were without power and access to normal channels of communication and news.
+The challenge was how to alert citizens as to the new location of their polling station, when more than 2.7 million NJ households and businesses were without power and access to normal channels of communication and news.
 The Voting Information Project reached more than 243,000 Hurricane Sandy victims in New York and New Jersey with text messages with their voting information through a partnership between VIP and Mobile Commons.
 The Rita Allen Foundation also supported of New Jersey’s long-term recovery efforts with a grant to the New Jersey Recovery Fund which supported catalytic and collaborative projects.

 Ensured that the interests of low-income children and families were kept at the forefront of the recovery process.